 When leaves fall to the ground, they begin to break down and eventually create a rich humus on the forest floor that absorbs dew and rainfall.
 This nutrient rich ‘sponge’ acts as a continual source of nutrients and water for trees and plants, helping to promote life and plant health in the next spring season.

 It is not difficult to conclude that while the falling of the leaves protects the trees through winter, it’s likely that trees would not survive as well without the rich layer of dead leaves through the warm spring and summer months.
 In this way, trees' natural cycle provides health and sustainability for itself year after year.

 Join In On The Fun!

 Autumn is a time for family and fun.
-Enjoy these free coloring sheets with your children!
-Simply click to download.
+Enjoy this free coloring book with your children!
+Simply click to download and print.